ebanx/woocommerce-gateway-ebanx-local/readme.txt

 **Via GitHub**

 The EBANX Pay Gateway Plugin can also be installed using GitHub.
 You can find our repository [here](https://github.com/ebanx/checkout-woocommerce-local/ "EBANX GitHub repository").
-To download the plugin from our repository, please view [our latest release](https://github.com/ebanx/woocommerce-gateway-ebanx/releases/latest "Latest Release from GitHub repository") and download the `woocommerce-gateway-ebanx.zip` package.
+To download the plugin from our repository, please view [our latest release](https://github.com/ebanx/woocommerce-gateway-ebanx-local/releases/latest "Latest Release from GitHub repository") and download the `woocommerce-gateway-ebanx-local.zip` package.

-Do you still need your API Keys?
-You can pick those up [here](https://dashboard.ebanx.com "EBANX API keys").
-Just access your Dashboard Account, click on your user name, then on Account Settings and "Integration".

 == Frequently Asked Questions ==

-= Does this plugin support subscriptions or recurring charges? =

-Not yet.
-However, customers are able to save credit card information and make one-click purchases.
-We are working on having the next version of the plugin support subscriptions.

 = Who can I contact if I still have questions? =

-Reach out to one of our integration specialists at locaintegration@ebanxpay.com or get in touch with us through our "Help & Support" tab inside the EBANX Dashboard.
+Reach out to one of our integration specialists at localintegration@ebanxpay.com or get in touch with us through our "Help & Support" tab inside the EBANX Dashboard.
 If you don't have an account yet, access our [EBANX Pay](https://www.ebanxpay.com).

 = Where can I find more documentation or instructions? =

-On the [EBANX Developer’s Academy](https://developers.ebanx.com/integrations/extensions-and-plugins/woocommerce-plugin/ "EBANX Developer's Academy") you will find instructions and detailed information about all our plugins.
+On the [EBANX Developer’s Academy](https://developers.ebanxpagamentos.com/getting-started/integrations/extensions-and-plugins/woocommerce-plugin/ "EBANX Pay Developer's Academy") you will find instructions and detailed information about all our plugins.

 = Which payment types does EBANX Pay process? =